LukichevaPolina/nlp_lab/README.md

 **accuracy** = 0.73, **f1_weighted** = 0.75

 ##### Details
-Grid parametrs search was made.
-Best parameters from gridsearch: {'C': 1, 'multi_class': 'ovr'}
+A search for optimal grid parameters was conducted.
+The optimal parameters identified through the grid search are as follows: {'C': 1, 'multi_class': 'ovr'}.

+We used the Stratified K-Fold approach because it is suitable for unbalanced data.

 ### Decision Tree